 Our learning environment welcomes staff and students from all over the world, creating a lively interactive community that makes a vital contribution to the department's innovative research that underpins new developments in the discipline.
-We are renowned for providing excellence in teaching and research, and the department is ranked top in the UK for Satisfaction with teaching for the subject of Politics (The Guardian University League
+We are renowned for providing excellence in teaching and research, and the department is ranked 2nd in the UK for satisfaction with the quality of teaching on the course for the subject of Politics (Guardian

-Table 2023).
-Aberystwyth University is ranked Top in Wales and 2nd in the UK for Student Experience and Top in Wales and 3rd in the UK for Teaching Quality (Good University Guide, The Times and Sunday Times 2024.
+Good University Guide 2022).
+Aberystwyth University is ranked Top in Wales and 2nd in the UK for Student Experience and Top in Wales and 3rd in the UK for Teaching Quality (Good University Guide, The Times and Sunday Times 2023.